 Building Proof Assistants

-Build proof assistants that are as indispensible to programmers and mathematicians as word processors are now, by creating an environment in which:
+Build proof assistants that are as indispensable to programmers and mathematicians as word processors are now, by creating an environment in which:

 - formalizing proofs will be as easy as writing Tex (also see Barendregt's goals);